Cyrken/html-css/navigation/README.md

 ### Linking multiple pages

-When we’re linking to multiple pages there’s a few rules to follow.
+When we’re linking to multiple pages we just need to specify the location of the other HTML file. **[Following the paths syntax.](https://github.com/algonquindesign/resources/tree/master/paths-folders)**

 ![](readme-screenshots/link-paths.jpg)

-1. To link directly to another page, just type its filename, e.g. `mammals.html`
-2. To link to a page inside a folder, type the folder, a slash, and then the filename, e.g. `dinosaurs/apatosaurus.html`
-3. If that folder has an `index.html` inside it you can leave it off, e.g. `dinosaurs/`
-4. When inside a folder, to link to page outside a folder use `../`, e.g. `../plesiosaurs.html`

 Here’s what our links would look like with the above folder structure.